metabase/metabase/docs/administration-guide/10-single-sign-on.md

 Once a person creates an account, you cannot change the authentication method for that account.
 However, you can:

 - Deactivate password authentication for all users from **Admin settings** > **Authentication**.
 You'll need to ask people to sign in with Google (if they haven't already).
 - Manually update the account's login method in the Metabase application database.
 This option is not recommended unless you're familiar with making changes to the application database.

 Note that you must have at least one account with email and password login.
 This account safeguards you from getting locked out of your Metabase if there are any problems with your SSO provider.

+## Checking if SSO is working correctly

+Go to your Metabase login page.
+If SSO is working correctly, you should see [a single button to sign in][sso-def] with your identity provider (IdP).
+Once you're authenticated, you should be automatically redirected to the Metabase home page.

+If you're having trouble, go to [Troubleshooting logins](../troubleshooting-guide/cant-log-in.html).

 [data-sandboxing-docs]: ../enterprise-guide/data-sandboxes.html
-[google-saml-docs]: ../enterprise-guide/authenticating-with-saml.html#google-saml
+[google-saml-docs]: ../enterprise-guide/saml-google.html
 [jwt-docs]: ../enterprise-guide/authenticating-with-jwt.html
 [saml-docs]: ../enterprise-guide/authenticating-with-saml.html
+[sso-def]: /glossary/sso
+[sso-docs]: ./10-single-sign-on.html
 [user-attributes-docs]: ../enterprise-guide/data-sandboxes.html#getting-user-attributes
 [user-attributes-def]: /glossary/attribute#user-attributes-in-metabase